cs-ssipe001/cs-ssipe001/README.md

 ## Hi there 👋

+I am currently a student at ODU for computer science.

+I am most proficient in java, but I am learning Python, C++, and Rust in my classes
 <!--
 **cs-ssipe001/cs-ssipe001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.